giantswarm/docs/src/content/basics/app-platform/index.md

 We encourage you to try out this playground catalog and the different apps offered there.
 As always, feedback is welcome.

-### Installing the default Helm Stable Repository as a App Catalog
+### The Helm Stable Catalog

-The Helm Stable App Catalog contains all the Apps you'd find in the upstream [helm stable repository](https://github.com/helm/charts/tree/master/stable).
+The Helm Stable Catalog contains all the Apps you'd find in the upstream [helm stable repository](https://github.com/helm/charts/tree/master/stable).
 There is no guarantee or SLA here.
 Install Apps from this catalog at your own risk.